 “This is a great outcome for consumers,” Foxtel Chief Executive Officer Richard Freudenstein said in a statement.

 Foxtel has been pursuing its smaller rival since at least March 2011 as it seeks to gain subscribers in regional and rural areas where Austar dominates.

 The regulator on March 7 began further consultation after Foxtel said it wouldn’t sign exclusive content agreements for Internet protocol television.
 It also agreed to provide access to its signal so competitors can offer channels and services.

 News Corp.
-(NWSA) owns 25 percent of Foxtel, the same size stake as Consolidated Media Holdings Ltd. (CMJ), while Telstra Corp., Australia’s largest phone company, owns the rest.
+(NWSA:US) owns 25 percent of Foxtel, the same size stake as Consolidated Media Holdings Ltd. (CMJ), while Telstra Corp., Australia’s largest phone company, owns the rest.

 A series of articles in the Australian Financial Review newspaper and on the British Broadcasting Corp.’s Panorama program have said that NDS Group Ltd., a security software developer for digital television systems, encouraged the piracy of rival platforms at a time from 1999 to 2002 when it was majority owned by News Corp.

 That piracy damaged Austar during the period, the newspaper reported.
 The company’s shares lost 97 percent from its initial public offering during the dot-com boom in July 1999 and the end of 2002.